jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) A benefit received by an employee is not a fringe benefit to the extent to which it is received in a quarter or in an income year in which they derive 1 or more pay-as-you-earn (PAYE) income payments, all of which are not liable for income tax.
 Benefit provided during time spent in New Zealand
 (2) Despite subsection (1), some or all of a benefit received by an employee who is not resident in New Zealand but derives a PAYE income payment that is taxable in New Zealand is a fringe benefit only to the extent to which the benefit relates to time spent by the employee in New Zealand.
+Benefits provided to non-resident visitors
+(3) A benefit received by an employee who is a non-resident visitor is not a fringe benefit.

 ### CX 27 Assistance with tax returns
 Not fringe benefit